Jayita11/Customer-Engagement-Insights-for-Restaurant-Success/README.md

 - **Elite users** have a greater influence on restaurant visibility and ratings compared to non-elite users, leading to a disproportionate contribution to restaurant success.
 - **Regional and seasonal trends** affect restaurant success, with restaurants in certain cities and seasons showing **higher engagement, ratings, and review counts**.

+An interactive Tableau dashboard accompanies this project to provide a dynamic and visual exploration of the findings [here].

+The SQL queries regarding various business questions and data preparation for the Tableau dashboard can be found [here].

 ## Data Overview:
 This dataset is a curated subset of Yelp, containing comprehensive information about businesses across eight major metropolitan areas in the USA and Canada.